 The day-to-day costs of having kids soon adds up, from new shoes to school trips and more.
 Tax credits can massively help offset this.
 They can be worth £1,000s a year.

-Tax credits are payouts made regularly into your bank account from the state to support you if you've got kids, or if you work but have a low income.
+Tax credits are payouts from the state made regularly into your bank account to support you if you've got kids, or if you work but have a low income.
 How much you'll get depends on your circumstances.
 The more kids you have, the more you could get.
 There are two types, and you can be eligible for none, one or both: